Effective Date: March 15, 2019

 Review Stages.
 Idea Submissions will be evaluated in three stages:

-- In the “Refine” phase, all shortlisted applicants will submit a detailed pilot proposal, which will then be judged by the Panel of Judges (e.g., government and enterprise representatives from Pittsburgh, Pennsylvania; Miami, Florida; or Grand Rapids, Michigan; and a selection of representatives from the Steering Committee), using the same Evaluation Criteria as in the “Propose” phase.
+- In the “Refine” phase, all shortlisted applicants will submit a detailed pilot proposal, which will then be judged by the Panel of Judges (e.g., government and enterprise representatives from the respective cities; and a selection of representatives from the Steering Committee), using the same Evaluation Criteria as in the “Propose” phase.
 Based on these criteria, 1-2 winners will be selected per city.

 6. Community Voting & Support

-All members of the City of Tomorrow Challenge Site community will have the opportunity to vote during the “Propose” phase on eligible Idea Submissions.
+All members of the City:One Challenge Site community will have the opportunity to vote during the “Propose” phase on eligible Idea Submissions.
 The community will also have the opportunity to vote on the shortlisted Idea Submissions during the “Refine” phase.
-In making their decisions, the Steering Committee will take the votes during the “Propose” and “Refine” phases into account, but the judging decisions will be made by the Steering Committee and Panel of Judges in their sole discretion.
+In making their decisions, the Steering Committee may take the votes during the “Propose” and “Refine” phases into account, but the judging decisions will be made by the Steering Committee and Panel of Judges in their sole discretion.

 In-person events in each city will be held during the Challenge.
-Community Workshops will be held in each city during the “Propose” phase, Prototyping Workshop(s) will be held in each city during the “Refine” phase, and Immersion Event(s) will be held in each city during the Select phase.
+Community Workshops will be held in each city during the ”Explore” and “Propose” phases, Innovation Workshop(s) will be held in each city during the “Refine” phase, and Finale Event(s) will be held in each city during the Select phase.
 Dates and times of all Challenge-related events are subject to change.

 Attendance.
-Any Participant, Team, or Organization invited to attend a Workshop must do so at his or her own expense.
+Any Participant, Team, or Organization invited to attend a Workshop must do so at his or her own expense, with the exception of Semi-finalists, to whom Ford may provide up to $2,500 to assist with travel expenses.
+If selected as a Semi-finalist, this travel allowance will be governed by the Ford travel policy, provided upon request.
 Attendance at events is strongly encouraged.

 Insurance.
 Each Participant is solely responsible for arranging for any insurance coverage that the Participant decides is necessary to travel or to insure Participant’s belongings.